 Before starting my PhD I completed my Bachelor’s and Master’s degrees in Computer Science at Tel Aviv University (where I was advised by Lior Wolf and also worked with Jonathan Berant).
 Between my Bachelor’s and Master’s degrees I was a software developer for a year.

-My brother Ori Press is a computer vision researcher.
+My brother Ori Press is a machine learning researcher.

 Contact me